changesets/changesets/packages/bolt-check/README.md

 Depends!
 This package is not a replacement for bolt, doesn't do nearly as much as bolt, and implements the two above checks in a fairly naive/simple way.
 Bolt is still a great tool, and a great way to manage projects.

+Most importantly, we aren't doing any work installing packages, so guarantees that bolt can make by owning that, this won't have.
+Also, since `bolt-check` must be separately installed, you won't gain benefits from short-circuiting installs.